 Pianoforall belongs to the most discussed piano course across the beginner community.
-Because of many misunderstandings, unanswered questions, and different opinions, I decided to make this deep Pianoforall review based on my experiences as a piano teacher, a musician with a degree in music composition and music theory, and a keyboard player in professional bands.
-Many information you will get here is based only on my opinion and experiences.
+Because of many misunderstandings, unanswered questions, and different opinions, I decided to make this deep Pianoforall review based on my experiences as a piano teacher, a musician with a music composition and music theory degree, and a keyboard player in professional bands.
+Much information you will get here is based only on my opinion and experiences.

-In the end, you should be able to figure out, whether Pianoforall can help you to learn to play the piano, or not.
+In the end, you should be able to figure out whether Pianoforall can help you learn to play the piano.
 If you will still have a question, or you want to share your experiences with Pianoforall, let your comment under this article, I will be very glad:) And now, let’s jump into it!

 Table of Contents

 Pianoforall is an online program for learning the piano.
 It contains 9 E-books with video lessons, text, piano sheets and keyboard diagrams, pictures, and audio files.
 The instructor – Robin Hall, teaches the piano in a very practical way.

 Thanks to the method “play now, understand later” you will play real music practically from the beginning.
 Pianoforall works on desktop (Mac, PC) and all mobile devices (iOs, Android).
 Once you buy the lifetime access, you can download all E-books to your device.

 Audio lessons: 500+